markaaron88/react-recipe-finder-app/README.md

-Created a website recipe finder application using React.
+Created a website recipe finder application using the React framework.